Sweet Potato Blueberry Chocolate Cake (New and Improved Recipe!)

 I know I've probably said this before, but there are just some recipes in which I feel some strange muse got into my body while I was sleeping and decided to take me over to the kitchen and pre-heat the oven.
 I start writing and choosing ingredients, I measure, whisk and bake, and what comes out is something completely unexpected.
 This cake is a total example of that because you would never guess from the ingredients that it could be delicious.
-It's practically entirely made out of fruits and vegetables, it has no refined sugars in the cake mix, it's gluten free, vegan and there is only 1 cup of buckwheat flour in the entire cake!
-You can of course use regular flour if keeping it gluten free is not a concern, but I love buckwheat flour.
-It has a delicious flavor, helps give this cake that rich dark look, and it contains more nutrients than regular all-purpose flour, but your cake will turn out delicious no matter what flour you choose.
+It's practically entirely made out of fruits and vegetables, it's gluten free, vegan and it uses gluten free oats or gluten free oat flour for the base.

 Watch the video